There are now 2 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth), QEII Medical Centre Face to face

-- Indicative assessments in this unit are as follows: (1) written laboratory report; (2) written assignment; and (3) two-hour end-of-semester examination.
+Indicative assessments in this unit are as follows: (1) in-semester tests; (2) laboratory assessments; and (3) end-of-semester examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)